SowmyaVenky/AzureSynapseExperiments/README.md

 ## Azure Streaming Analytics testing.
 * Azure streaming analytics is a product that can make writing streaming analytics jobs a breeze.
 No need to know how to code with Flink/Spark etc. and a no-code editor does most of the code generation.
 Read more about testing it <a href="./ASA/README.md">here</a>

+## Delta table experiments
+* The following section experiments with the merging of rows into the Delta table format.
+Read more <a href="./SparkExamples/deltalake/README.md">here</a>